 The Greek community at WSU is one of the tightest groups on campus – but it’s big and inclusive, too.
-More than 20 percent of all students at WSU Pullman are members of the 53 fraternity and sorority chapters on campus.
+Nearly 25 percent of all students at WSU Pullman are members of the 40+ fraternity and sorority chapters on campus.

 Forget the stereotypes.
 Living on Greek Row is fun, for sure, but you’ll also be giving back to the community, gaining new leadership skills, and meeting new friends.You’ll strive for academic excellence as well.
 In fact, WSU research shows that fraternity and sorority members are three times more likely than other students to graduate on time.